stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,642/28,995,881)*100 = 0.012%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (3,930/28,995,881)*100 = 0.013%.

-There are 10 times as many deaths due to flu and six times as many suicides than deaths related to COVID-19.
+There are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.

 ## 11.3 Risk assesment
-You are the Data Scientist, consider the data and make your own decision.
-Which has higher risk, quarantine or "open for business"?
-Our job as data scientists is to look at data, use statistics ([P-value](#P-value), [Bayes Theory](#Bayes_Theorem_and_Coronavirus), etc.) and evaluate [significance levels](#P-value) and [models](#SIR_Model) so that we can inform others that make decisions.
+**You are the Data Scientist, consider the data and make your own decision.**  Which has higher risk, quarantine or "open for business"?
+Our job as data scientists is to look at data, use statistics ([P-value](#P-value), [Bayes Theory](#Bayes_Theorem_and_Coronavirus), etc.) and evaluate [significance levels](#P-value) and [models](#SIR_Model) so that we can inform others to make data-driven decisions.

+Some questions to consider:
+ - Will COVID-19 deaths continue to increase?
+At what rate?
+ - Will car fatalities continue to increase?
+At what rate?
+ - Will suicides continue to increase?
+At what rate?
+ - Will people continue to die of other issues (cancer, flu, heart attack, etc.)?
+At what rate?
+ - What are the inherent risks of leaving your home each day prior to COVID-19?
+Do those still exist? (e.g. car fatality, heart attack, etc.)
+ - How do you evaluate these both together and individually, and what are the risks?